daveho/CloudCoderWebsite/install/build.md

 # Prerequisites

-You can build CloudCoder on any computer that has the following software
-available:
+To build CloudCoder, you will need the following software:

 * git
 * JDK 1.6 or later